com-lihaoyi/cask/docs/pages/1 - Cask: a Scala HTTP micro-framework.md

 provide any higher level API, it should not be difficult to take the Cask API and build whatever higher-level abstractions you prefer to use.

+If you are separating your `cask.Routes` from your `cask.Main`, you need to inject in a `cask.Logger` to handle errors reported when handling websocket
+requests:

+$$$websockets3

 ## TodoMVC Api Server